Farrell Freshman 15: Nos. 1-3

 Mark Pszonak contributed to this report.

 The skinny: Karlaftis committed to Purdue during his junior season over offers from Michigan, Ohio State, Miami, Penn State and Alabama.
-The coaching staff then had to fend off all these programs until signing day, which it successfully accomplished.
-There were few recruits in the country who had bigger expectations coming into the season, and to his credit he exceeded most of them.
-With 54 tackles, 17 tackles for loss, 7.5 sacks, two fumble recoveries, one forced fumble and two pass breakups, Karlaftis has raised the bar extremely high for the remainder of his collegiate career.
+Then the coaching staff had to fend off all of these programs until Signing Day, which they successfully accomplished.

 Farrell’s take: Karlaftis was a Rivals250 prospect who had great size and explosion but he is playing like a five-star already in his career.
 He’s disruptive as a bull rusher or working off of first contact and he has surprising quickness off the snap and in pursuit.
 He’s going to be a star in the Big Ten.

 The skinny: Stingley originally committed to LSU early in his high school career but then reopened his recruitment and considered several programs.
 The Tigers eventually landed his re-commitment over Florida and Texas.

 Even though he arrived in Baton Rouge as the No. 1 recruit in the nation, it was still difficult to imagine Stingley being able to reach the immense expectations everyone had for him.
 But he has done just that thus far this season, with 18 tackles, three interceptions and nine pass breakups for the Tigers.